What is metal saw blade? Explanation of materials and blade types!

 ⑤Reduction of saw blade replacement time, etc.

-Coated saw blades are expensive, but if their lifespan is extended, the cost of resharpening especially for metal saw blade, can be reduced by the number of times they are sharpened x the number of times the blade is stretched.
+Coated saw blades are expensive, but if their lifespan is extended, the cost can be reduced by the number of times they are sharpened x the number of times they are stretched, especially for metal saw blade that require resharpening.

 We will give you a trial calculation, so please give us a call.